-Kilmarnock v Partick Thistle
+Lafferty double as Killie stretch lead

 Post update

-Foul by Fraser Murray (Kilmarnock).
+Foul by Stephen McGinn (Kilmarnock).

-Ross Docherty (Partick Thistle) wins a free kick on the left wing.

-Attempt blocked.
-Blair Alston (Kilmarnock) right footed shot from outside the box is blocked.